 First up, Due Diligence:

-Businesses must gather information about their supply chains to verify that products are deforestation-free and legally produced.
+Businesses first placing items on the EU market must gather information about their supply chains to verify that products are deforestation-free and legally produced.
 This includes:

 - Deforestation-Free: Products must not be linked to deforestation after December 31, 2020.